Croquettelunchers/Portfolio/FakeInteriors.md

 Notice how the appartments on the extremities of the building are see-through.
 This is achieved using reserved udims.

 The very first iteration of the shader used a color map for randomization and coloration but even a big color map wasn't sufficent; humans are too good at pattern recognition.
-So I used one of these mathematical functions: ceil, floor, trunc or round with multiple single single-channel noise generators to produce truly convincing random patterns.
+So I rounded down multiple single-channel noise generators to produce truly convincing random patterns.

 <img src="Projects/InteriorShader/InteriorShader3.gif" alt="BuildingCapture" style="height: auto; width: auto">
 <br/>